slarmoo/.github/profile/webServices/dataServices/dataServices.md

 const client = new MongoClient(uri);
 ```

 With the client connection you can then get a database object and from that a collection object.
 The collection object allows you to insert, and query for, documents.
 You do not have to do anything special to insert a JavaScript object as a Mongo document.
 You just call the `insertOne` function on the collection object and pass it the JavaScript object.
-When you insert a document, if the database or collection does not exists, Mongo will automatically create them for you.
+When you insert a document, if the database or collection does not exist, Mongo will automatically create them for you.
 When the document is inserted into the collection it will automatically be assigned a unique ID.

 ```js
 const collection = client.db('rental').collection('house');